-- Sugar- Sugar is optional, but it beautifully works for creating crisp while smoking and BBQ.
+Sugar: Sugar is optional, but it beautifully works for creating crispness while smoking and BBQ.
 It enhances the flavor as well.

 Cider Vinegar: Vinegar works as a strong cooking acid.
 It also helps to make the protein-breaking process faster when mixed with saltwater.

 Container: Use a plastic or stainless-steel container for preparing the brine and soaking the wings on the liquid.
 The size will be depending on the number of your chicken wings.

 How To Brine Chicken Wings – Step-By-Step Process

-Now it’s time for applying the magic trick onto your chicken wings and make it taste perfectly juicy to please your appetite.
+Now it’s time to apply the magic trick onto your chicken wings and make them taste perfectly juicy to please your appetite.